Flags

 First up, changing case of only the immediate next character after the escape sequence.

-$ # match only first character of word using word boundary
+# match only the first character of a word

 $ echo 'hello there. how are you?' | sed 's/\b\w/\u&/g'